-All boys joining the first year learn French for half a year, followed by German for half a year.
+All boys joining the first year participate in a general linguistics course in the first half term to build their confidence, acquire grammatical terminology and experience language as code breaking.
+In order to best apply their skills, this is followed by German until February half term after which they learn French until the end of the academic year.
 Boys are taught in form groups.
 At the end of the first year they choose between French or German and continue with the chosen language in mixed ability groups in the second year and beyond.
-In the second year, pupils use iPads as an integral part of their language learning.
+In the second year, pupils use electronic devices as an integral part of their language learning.

-In the Third Year, all boys must study French or German and may study any one of two of the starter languages on offer alongside.
+In the Third Year, all boys must study French or German and may study any one of two of the starter languages – Spanish and Mandarin - on offer alongside.
 All boys must study French, German or Spanish up to IGCSE, and many continue with two languages and in some cases even three.
-Many boys combine modern foreign language with other A-level subjects in the Sixth form.
-All boys are taught in mixed ability groups and the course followed is Cambridge IGCSE.
+Many boys combine modern foreign language with other A-level subjects in the Sixth Form.
+Most boys are taught in mixed ability groups and the course followed is Cambridge IGCSE.
 Boys opting for Chinese will study the Edexcel GCSE course.

 French, German and Spanish are offered to Advanced Level and for each we follow the CIE Pre-U syllabus.
-Sixth form language uptake is good and many take their languages further, whether by opting for a languages degree or by combining a language with another subject such as history, international management or engineering.
-Boys focusing on science, maths, humanities etc are encouraged to consider studying in addition a modern language to enhance their skill base.
-The possibility of taking an ‘Erasmus Year' abroad in whatever subject is being studied at university is becoming increasingly appealing.
+Sixth Form language uptake is good and exam results for the first Pre-U cohort have been excellent.
+Many take their languages further, whether by opting for a languages degree or by combining a language with another subject such as history, international management or engineering.
+Boys focusing on science, maths, humanities etc. are encouraged to consider studying in addition a modern language to enhance their skill base.
+The possibility of taking a year abroad in whatever subject is being studied at university or to take up a university place abroad is becoming increasingly appealing.

 We strongly encourage students to become independent, ambitious, reflective learners who are supportive of each other.
 We strive towards greater communication and coherence between the individual language departments in our approach to marking, feedback and differentiation and seek to integrate each other’s best practice.
 We make it our priority to promote language learning for its own sake but also for the benefit of the transferable skills acquired by the students and to raise the status of Modern Foreign Languages across the school.